My Tokyo Guide

 Main content starts here.

-This year marks the 17th Dream Yosacoy Festival, one of Tokyo's biggest, most sensational events.
-Close to a million spectators are expected to watch 6,000 people dance yosakoi, a lively traditional dance characterized by the use of clappers called naruko.
+This year marks the 18th Dream Yosacoy Festival, one of Tokyo's biggest, most sensational events.
+It will take place at eight venues, centered around Odaiba (Tokyo Waterfront City).
+Close to a million spectators are expected to watch 6,000 dancers.

 The concept this year is "SDGs: a sustainable Tokyo festival which tackles social issues."
 "SDGs" stands for "Sustainable Development Goals."
 The event will raise awareness of the orange ribbon campaign to stop child abuse, animal protection campaigns, and others.
 If you're interested in learning about societal challenges and promoting a sustainable society, join the Dream Yosacoy Festival's bustling crowd.

 Please check the official event website for the latest updates on opening dates and times, prices, and other information.